-Ameca Y Juarez EI, Mace GM, Cowlishaw G, Pettorelli N. Identifying species characteristics shaping natural population die-offs in terrestrial mammals.
-Animal Conservation [early online]
+Ameca y Juárez EI, Mace GM, Cowlishaw G & Pettorelli N (2014), Identifying species' characteristics associated with natural population die-offs in mammals.
+Animal Conservation, 17: 35–43.

 Cowlishaw G, Pettifor RA & Isaac NJB (2009) High variability in patterns of population decline: the importance of local processes in species extinctions.
 Proceedings B: Biological Sciences 276: 63–69.

 Anderson J, Rowcliffe JM & Cowlishaw G (2007a) Does the matrix matter?
 A forest primate in a complex agricultural landscape.
 Biological Conservation 135: 212–222.